boredfifo/SS2025_HWE_LAB_TEAM3_/Advanced Embedded Engineering/Project/Readme.md

 # IoT Solar Tracking System with MQTT

 This repository contains all the files, code, and resources related to our IoT-based Solar Tracking System project using MQTT.
-The system uses a Raspberry Pi as the MQTT broker and an ESP32/Arduino board to control servo motors and monitor solar intensity via LDR sensors.
+The system uses a Raspberry Pi as the MQTT broker and an Arduino board to control servo motors and monitor solar intensity via LDR sensors.

 ## Repository Structure